nousiaso/MetaBioTax/README.md

 Overview

 MetaBioTax is a comprehensive metagenomics pipeline designed to perform sequence alignment, taxonomic classification, and biodiversity analysis of both Illumina and Nanopore sequencing data.
-This pipeline efficiently processes genomic data, annotates taxonomic diversity, and generates detailed species-level summaries, offering an all-in-one solution for metagenomic and taxonomic biodiversity research.
+This pipeline processes genomic data, annotates taxonomic diversity, and generates detailed species-level summaries, offering an all-in-one solution for metagenomic and taxonomic biodiversity research.

 Author: Orestis Nousias